Semaphores in System Verilog

 Why are semaphores needed??

 In SV, we know that all the blocking assignments are executed in the active region.
 From the event semantics of System Verilog, we know that the execution sequence of statements in active region is not guaranteed.
-Thus, it may happen that process A
+Thus, it may happen that process A writes a new value to the variable first and then it is read by process B. In this scenario process B will get the updated value of the variable.

-writes new value to it.
-In this scenario the old value is read by process B
+Also, it is possible that process B reads the data first and then process A writes new value to it.
+In this scenario the old value is read by process B.

 Now, depending on the intended behavior any one of the 2 conditions can be a valid one.
 But it cannot be ensured how SV will execute it.
 This is where semaphore comes in.